yyx990803/semi/README.md

 > To semicolon or not to semicolon; that is the question

 Add/remove semicolons from your JavaScript.
-Supports full ES6 via Babel.js' parser.
+Supports full ES6!

 ## Why???